Willa Cather Statue Unveiled in National Statuary Hall of the U.S. Capitol

 Creighton University professor and renowned sculptor Littleton Alston won the Willa Cather National Statuary Hall Competition, which drew more than seventy artist applicants from throughout the U.S. It was Alston’s intention to capture the essence of Cather in sculptural form, as well as her keen intellect and sensitivity.
 Alston was particularly struck by photos of Cather, noting “the twinkle in her eyes, and the sense that she was a vividly intelligent individual.
 I aim to capture her standing, as if surrounded by nature, at home in the Nebraska prairie.”

 Cather’s likeness will join less than a dozen other women currently represented in the collection.
-The Cather statue will be dedicated and unveiled on June 7, 2023, at 11:00 a.m eastern time.
+The Cather statue was dedicated and unveiled on June 7, 2023, at 11:00 a.m ET.
 A special thanks to Willa Cather Foundation member Peg O’Dea Lippert, for conceiving the idea of proposing Cather for inclusion in Statuary Hall, to State Senators Tom Brewer and Burke Harr for their work on LB 807, and to the Willa Cather National Statuary Hall Selection Committee.

 Why Cather, Why Now?